bibek22/blog/content/computer-programming-third-year.md

 **Q. What's Interpreter?**
-Unlike C, some programming languages can directly be executed from the source code without the compilation process.
+Unlike C, some programming languages can directly be executed from the source code without going through the compilation process.
 The software that takes in the source code and directly executes them is known as interpreter.
 Interpreters avoid the neccesity to have a previously compiled executable program.
+Python interpreter is an example.

 **Q. What is a Loader?
 What does it do ?**
 A loader is a part of the Operating System that is responsible for loading the programs into memory